TheAtomictaco/UCN-Maker/README.md

 # UCN Maker
 [UCN Maker](https://gamejolt.com/games/ultimate-custom-night-maker/441111) lets users make and edit characters and animatronics.
 The game is still a work in progress so please forgive my spagetti code.
+Also the game has a lot of unfinished parts because I am porting it from a older project.

 ### Developing
 Please make sure you have gamemaker studio: 2.